issacekbote/udacity-projects/Cassandra-DataModeling/README.md

 # Cassandra Data Modeling and ETL Pipeline

-## Objective: Design a data model and create a database to help analytical team at sparkify to understand what songs users are listening to
+## Overview: Design a data model and create a database to help analytical team at sparkify to understand what songs users are listening to

 ### This document contains below sections
 1. ETL pipeline to preprocess the data